8x8Cloud/jitsi-handbook/docs/dev-guide/iframe.md

 **`api = new JitsiMeetExternalAPI(domain, options)`**

-After you have installed the Jitsi 8x8 Meet API library, you need to create the Jitsi 8x8 Meet API object.
+After you have installed the Meet API library, you need to create the Jitsi Meet API object.

 The API object constructor can use the following options: